liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 towards Mac / Ubuntu users.

 Unfortunately, i3investor does not have an API but all is well.
-My approach is to mine data using [webscraping](http://docs.python-guide.org/en/latest/scenarios/scrape/) method.
+My approach is to mine, data using [webscraping](http://docs.python-guide.org/en/latest/scenarios/scrape/) method.

 First, let's look at the repeated steps that I have to go through each time.